Applied Exoskeleton Technology: A Comprehensive Review of Physical and Cognitive Human-Robot Interaction: TYPES OF EXOSKELETONS

 \subsection{Active exoskeletons}

-While passive assistance can significantly help in preventing muscle fatigue in repetitive works, it may not be sufficient for some applications like power augmentation \cite{Zoss2006}, rehabilitation \cite{Lyu2019} or for weak and impaired users \cite{Sankai2010b}.
-Active exoskeletons use various sensors paired with complex computing units to control the joint movements in real-time.
+\looseness=-1 While passive assistance can significantly help in preventing muscle fatigue in repetitive work, it may not be sufficient for some applications like power augmentation \cite{Zoss2006}, rehabilitation \cite{Lyu2019} or for weak and impaired users \cite{Sankai2010b}.
+Active exoskeletons use various sensors paired with complex computing units to control the joint movements in real time.
 They are mechanical structures whose joints are aligned with the user \cite{Yang2008}.
 The idea is to combine the robot's strength with human intelligence \cite{Kazerooni2005,Yang2008}.

-A breakthrough in the development of active exosystems was the concept of human-robot interaction (HRI) \cite{Kazerooni1990}.
-The interaction between the exoskeleton and the user is either physical or cognitive \cite{Gopura2016}.
-Physical human-robot-interaction (pHRI) determines the suitability of the exosystem, whereas cognitive human-robot-interaction (cHRI) consider intelligence for controlling the system \cite{Pons2008}.
-PHRI, which include Degree of freedom, actuation, kinematic, transmission, and dexterity, directly affects safety and comfort aspects \cite{Schiele2008}.
-In contrast, cHRI is crucial for intuitive and real-time control of the system.
-An in-depth discussion of cHRI will be presented in the next section.

-Exoskeletons require different control scheme compared other types of robotics \cite{Yang2008}; The generated motion must follow the user's intention with minimum error \cite{Bogue2015}.
+Exoskeletons require a different control scheme compared to other types of robotics \cite{Yang2008}; The generated motion must follow the user's intention with minimum error \cite{Bogue2015}.
 Thus, an elaborate "human-in-the-loop" control system is required to synchronise the robot's movement with the user's intention based on HMI input.
 The major ordeal is predicting the user's intent and reacting to it in real-time \cite{Lenzi2012}.
 The intention will act as the system's input, and the output will be the exoskeleton's movement.
-The human will sense this movement as a motion feedback which makes the user optimise their intention \cite{Yang2008}.
-Furthermore, human's learning ability and motor adaptation plays a crucial role in this synchronisation \cite{Gordon2007, Gordon2013}.
+The human will sense this movement as motion feedback which makes the user optimise their intention \cite{Yang2008}.
+Furthermore, human learning ability and motor adaptation play a crucial role in this synchronisation \cite{Gordon2007, Gordon2013}.
 This will raise the concern for cross adaptation in which the exoskeleton and the user shall adapt themselves to each other \cite{Ronsse2011}.
 One approach here is to calculate the joint torque to do a task and help the user with a pre-determined fraction of that torque, called assist ratio \cite{Kong2009}.

 There are different ways to control the exoskeletons and HRI.
 Berkeley Lower Extremity Exoskeleton (BLEEX) minimises the force interaction between the human and robot by shadowing the user’s movement \cite{Kazerooni2005}.
 However, the problem here is to meet the sweet spot for the system’s sensitivity to the interaction force.
 This is essential to balance the system’s response time and its robustness.
 High sensitivity can cause losing stability as well as decreasing the robot’s precision to its dynamic model \cite{Kazerooni2005}.
 In BLEEX, the gait cycle has been divided into load support and swing phase, where position control and positive feedback control systems have been applied to them, respectively \cite{Kazerooni2006,Kazerooni2005}.
 The controller does not need direct input from HMI in the sensitivity amplification and only uses built-in accelerometers and encoders.